Synthetixio/Synthetix-Gitbook-v3/for-perp-integrators/l1-perp-bfp.md

 The design intent between both markets lead to features that exist in bfp-market which do not exist in perps-market and vice versa.
 It also influences the destination contracts are deployed to (Ethereum L1 vs L2s), margin management (isolated only vs. cross margin) and the number of markets (just ETHPERP vs. 100+ markets).

-{% hint style="info" %}
+## Testnet deployment

-bfp-market deployment artifacts are published to [cannon](https://usecannon.com/).
-You can see the full deployment artifact in the cannon registery under the [synthetix-bfp-market](https://usecannon.com/packages/synthetix-bfp-market) package.
+BFP market is deployed on Sepolia.
+Deployment artifacts are published to [cannon](https://usecannon.com/packages/synthetix-bfp-market).
+You can see the full Sepolia deployment artifact with contract addresses in the cannon registry under the [synthetix-bfp-market](https://usecannon.com/packages/synthetix-bfp-market/latest/11155111-main) package.

-{% endhint %}
+To interact with the contracts, you can call functions directly using cannon interface [BfpMarketProxy](https://usecannon.com/packages/synthetix-bfp-market/latest/11155111-main/interact/synthetix-bfp-market/BfpMarketProxy/0x07049D05FC829933511274F6e3A828d464d3517E) package on cannon.

+Deployment addresses along with ABIs can be found under the [Deployment Info](../deployment-info/11155111-main.md) section.

 ### Overview